a-man-sheikh/RandomDiceGame/README.md

 2. Refresh the page to start a new game.
 3. Wait for the dice to roll and see the result of the game.

-## Screenshots

-Include screenshots of your Random Dice Game here.

 ## Contributing